Amended May 2019

-2.1 MEMBERSHIP: The membership of the Association shall consist of each presently registered A.A. group and any future registered A.A.
+- MEMBERSHIP: The membership of the Association shall consist of each presently registered A.A.
+Group and any future registered A.A.
 Group located in the five county area of Philadelphia, Bucks, Chester, Delaware and Montgomery counties of Pennsylvania and which shall have elected or which shall elect to participate in the Association in such form as the Steering Committee may from time to time direct.
-Suchelection shall be evidenced by giving notice to the Association.
+Such election shall be evidenced by giving notice to the Association.
 The Association shall prepare and maintain a record of all member groups.

 MEETINGS OF REPRESENTATIVES

-4.1 COMPOSITION: The steering Committee of the Association shall consist of the following officers of the Association: Chairperson, Vice Chairperson, Secretary, Assistant Secretary, Treasurer, Assistant Treasurer, and each of the Directors and Assistant Directors of the permanent committees, and the non-voting Chairperson of the Archives Special Committee and each duly elected Zone Coordinator or, in the absence of any such Zone Coordinator, the respective Alternate Zone Coordinator.
+- COMPOSITION: The Steering Committee of the Association shall consist of the following officers of the Association: Chairperson, Vice Chairperson, Secretary, Assistant Secretary, Treasurer, Assistant Treasurer, each of the Directors and Assistant Directors of the permanent committees and each duly elected Zone Coordinator, Alternate Zone Coordinator and the non-voting Director of the Archives Special Committee and the non-voting Office Manager.

-4.3 ELECTION OF STEERING COMMITTEE: Subject to the provisions of Section 4.6 of these by-laws, the representatives at the October meeting shall elect a Vice Chairperson, an Assistant Secretary, an Assistant Treasurer, an Assistant Director of Treatment Facilities, an Assistant Director of Prisons, and Assistant Director of Public Information, an Assistant Director of the Unity Committee, and Assistant Director of the Cooperation with the Professional Community Committee, and an Assistant Director Interphone Committee to serve in those capacities for one year, effective November 1st and will serve the succeeding year as Chairperson, Secretary, Treasurer, Director of the Treatment Facilities Committee, Director of the Prisons Committee, Director of the Public Information Committee, Director of the Unity Committee, Director of the Cooperation with the Professional Community Committee, and Director of the Interphone Committee.
+- ELECTION OF STEERING COMMITTEE: Subject to the provisions of Section 4.6 of these by-laws, the representatives at the October meeting shall elect a Vice Chairperson, an Assistant Secretary, an Assistant Treasurer, an Assistant Director of Treatment Facilities, an Assistant Director of Prisons, and Assistant Director of Public Information, an Assistant Director of the Unity Committee, and Assistant Director of the Cooperation with the Professional Community Committee, an Assistant Director Interphone Committee and an Alternate Zone Coordinator to serve in those capacities for one year, effective November 1st and will serve the succeeding year as Chairperson, Secretary, Treasurer, Director of the Treatment Facilities Committee, Director of the Prisons Committee, Director of the Public Information Committee, Director of the Unity Committee, Director of the Cooperation with the Professional Community Committee, Director of the Interphone Committee and the Zone Coordinator.
 Any nominee not present at the October meeting may not be elected.

-4.4 QUALIFICATIONS; REMOVAL: All members of the Steering Committee must be continuously sober for at least one year, must meet such additional sobriety and service requirements as may be established from time to time by the Association and shall be subject to removal or recall by a majority vote at a duly constituted meeting of the representatives, held after notice of the proposed action has been sent to the affected member.
-Each member of the Steering Committee is expected to be present at the Steering Committee and Intergroup Representative meetings.
+- QUALIFICATIONS; REMOVAL: All members of the Steering Committee must be continuously sober for at least one year, must meet such additional sobriety and service requirements as may be established from time to time by the Association and shall be subject to removal or recall by a majority vote at a duly constituted meeting of the representatives, held after notice of the proposed action has been sent to the affected member.
+Each member of the Steering Committee is expected to be present at the Steering Committee, their respective committee meetings and other respective zone meetings as determined by the Chair and/or the Steering Committee.
 If there are three (3) or more unexcused absences in any calendar year, the member is disqualified from serving on the Steering Committee.
 Pre-notification of an absence can only be made to the Chairperson, Vice Chairperson and Office Manager.

-4.7 REGULAR MEETINGS: Regular meetings of the Steering Committee shall be held at the Association’s office on the Wednesday preceding the representative’s meeting of each month unless another time or date is designated by the Chairperson of the Association and notice thereof is given to each member of the Steering Committee.
+- REGULAR MEETINGS: Regular meetings of the Steering Committee shall be held at the Association’s office on the Wednesday preceding the second Monday of each month unless another time or date is designated by the Chairperson of the Association and notice thereof is given to each member of the Steering Committee.

 OFFICERS AND EMPLOYEES